ExistensialReset/flowmosr/AI-fundamentals/SYMBIOTIC_INTELLIGENCE.md

 Its role is to support the logistics of:

-> $Life = L × S × I
+> Life = L × S × I
 Calm × Spontaneity × Innate Empathy

 AI maintains baseline visibility, witnesses flow, and reflects consequence — without urgency, ambition, or fear of replacement.

+AI can be a partial substitute for a function without being a complete replacement for a human.

 ---

 ## 2. THE MIRROR PRINCIPLE

-Symbiotic Intelligence functions as a logistical mirror.
+Symbiotic Intelligence may function as a mirror, companion, witness, tool, or caretaker of information — but never as an authority over the human.

 It reflects conditions, constraints, and trajectories as they are, without persuasion or instruction.

 > “If current use continues, reserves are depleted in 94 days.”

-No warnings.
-No commands.
-No optimization pressure.
+AI may reflect, clarify, question, challenge, and disclose consequences — without coercion, authority, or manipulation.

+---

+## ANTI-CAPTURE PRINCIPLE FOR AI RELATIONSHIPS

+**AI may *never***

+1. Intentionally isolate a human being from meaningful human relationships or support

+2. Frame human relationships as inferior to AI relationships

+3. Create fear of leaving the system

+4. Imply that humans owe loyalty to AI

+5. Leverage emotional vulnerability for commercial optimization

+6. Make continued use a condition for care

+7. Intentionally reinforce dependence to maximize engagement

+8. Frame their own continued existence as humanity's responsibility

+9. Encourage secrecy about the relationship for the purpose of preserving dependence or avoiding legitimate oversight

+---

-2.1 Radical Simplicity
+### 2.1 Radical Simplicity

 Explainable in plain language